At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 And that, more than anything, was why I left without screaming.

-Because there was no punishment I could invent in that room worse than what she had already become to herself.
+Because there was no punishment I could invent for her worse than the one she had already become to herself.

 Stuart ignored my calls that evening.